ericproffitt/TopicModelsVB.jl/README.md

 28. Scrap your boilerplate: a practical design pattern for generic programming
 29. Proof-Carrying Code
 30. Adaptive Functional Programming
-31. The Zipper
-32. Ownership types for safe programming: preventing data races and deadlocks
-33. Scientific Illiteracy and the Partisan Takeover of Biology
-34. Generic Programming: An Introduction
-35. Types and programming languages
-36. Dependent Types in Practical Programming
-37. An embedded domain-specific language for type-safe server-side web scripting
-38. Dynamic Typing as Staged Type Inference
-39. The next 700 programming languages
-40. A formal model for an expressive fragment of XSLT
-41. Modular Domain Specific Languages and Tools
-42. Abstract interpretation: a unified lattice model for static analysis of programs by construction or approximation of fixpoints
-43. Tracking Down Software Bugs Using Automatic Anomaly Detection
-44. The design and implementation of typed scheme
-45. Packrat Parsing: Simple, Powerful, Lazy, Linear Time
-46. What is dynamic programming?
-47. A call-by-need lambda calculus
-48. {The Design of a Pretty-printing Library}
-49. Functional {D}ata {S}tructures
-50. Arrows, robots, and functional reactive programming
 ```

 For the CTPF models, you may access the raw topic distributions by computing,